wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 In the previous Hello World example, we showed you how to run the very basic `as-echo` WASM module that received a text string as an argument and simply echoed it back via standard out.
 However, some WASI modules may be compiled in a way that means they can't immediately be run from a JavaScript environment such as a browser.

-For example, any module that calls the [clock\_time\_get](https://github.com/NuxiNL/cloudabi/blob/master/cloudabi.txt#L1230) WASI API, must be able to transfer a signed 64-bit integer.
-However, passing a JavaScript `BigInt` to a WebAssembly `I64` is not yet supported &mdash; this detail is still at the proposal stage.
+For example, any module that calls the [clock\_time\_get](https://github.com/NuxiNL/cloudabi/blob/master/cloudabi.txt#L1230) WASI API, must be able to supply a 64-bit, signed integer.
+However, passing a JavaScript `BigInt` to a WebAssembly `i64` is not yet supported &mdash; this detail is still at the proposal stage.
 (See [here](https://github.com/WebAssembly/JS-BigInt-integration/issues/15) and [here](https://github.com/WebAssembly/proposals/issues/7) for details).

 However, it is not impossible to run such a module; but before we can, we must first ***transform*** it using `@wasmer/wasm-transformer`.